 In California, most workers are “at will” employees, meaning that their employer can generally fire them with or without cause.
 While employers are prohibited from terminating a worker for legally protected reasons like gender, race, ethnicity, religious preference, national origin, pregnancy, disability and age, employers can fire someone simply because they don’t like them.
 Employees with an employment contract, however, can only be fired by violating conditions set forth in the agreement.
 Employment contracts often include prohibitions on taking company property and requirements that certain goals be met.

-Contact Us for Assistance in a Breach of Employment Contract Claim
+Breach of Employment Contract Claim Legal Services

 Whether an employment contract is written, oral or implied, it may contain as many terms and conditions as both parties are willing to agree upon.
 From specific employment durations to layoffs to terminations for good cause, we handle claims involving: